diego-80/aliss/README.md

 and "red.jpg") with respective templates created with your own balls using the code in "image_avg" on this same  GitHub profile (diego-80).
 Note that you'll have to adjust the px_to_in() funtion to match the particular physical and digital dimensions of your setup.
+The 'input' and 'output' folders contained in this repo provide example images and results - you should replace the images in 'input' with your own (or see below for how to specify another folder to use) and ALISS will write new output images.

 "aliss.py," and the template images (either yours or the provided ones) should all be in the same directory.
 Also in this directory should be a subdirectory